RSE-102/Lecture-Material/01_git_basics/basics_demo.md

     - many more
     - often, more than just hosting, also DevOps

-- Give outlook on remainder of Git chapter: *How I work with Git*, quiz, advanced topics (workflows, rebase, standards), *my neat little Git trick*
+- Give outlook on remainder of Git chapter: *How I work with Git*, advanced topics (workflows, rebase), exercise

 ## How I work with Git